How Often To Water Pepper Plants – Pepper Watering Tips

 - Are you growing it indoors?

-As a general rule, pepper plants should be watered about once per week and allowed to thoroughly drain.
+As a loose guideline, pepper plants should be watered about once per week and allowed to thoroughly drain.
 However, this frequency can vary significantly based on the temperature, wind, and the size of the plant and its growing container.
-During a heat wave, you may need to water your potted peppers every day!
+During a heat wave, you may need to water your potted peppers daily!

 One of the best ways to reduce the need to water is to mulch your garden.
 This is mostly helpful for in-ground plants, but it can also benefit potted peppers.